luissantanaa/backend-engineer-challenge-project/README.md

 ```
 While running, you can access the /docs endpoint to get the OpenAPI page for the project.

 The init.sql file present also creates an admin user automatically.
+You can use this admin with username:"admin" password:"admin".

 ## Description